VisuTrader-Orbital2021/visutrader-frontend-in-typescript/README.md

 # VisuTrader Frontend Implemented in TypeScript
-### We are in the process of migrating from JavaSctipt to TypeScript.
+### We are in the process of migrating from JavaScript to TypeScript.